Staff: Carolyn Reyes-Guzman, Ph.D., M.P.H.

 Secondary Branch Appointment: Division of Cancer Epidemiology and Genetics

-- Biomarkers of tobacco exposure
+- Concurrent use of multiple tobacco products

 Selected Publications and Presentations